willhunt914/Engineering_4_Notebook/README.md

-### Assignment Description
+### LED_Blink

-The goal of this assignment was to add on to the previous code an have an led blink red during the countdown and blink green during the liftoff
+The goal of this assignment was to add on to the previous code and have an LED blink red during the countdown and blink green during the liftoff

 ### Evidence